-Special Dev't ministry troubles due to incompetence - Casley Hayford - Ghana News
+Special Dev't Ministry's woes due to incompetence - Casley Hayford - Ghana News

 It has since clarified that the amount was a typographical error, but not before the Minority in Parliament raised concerns that it was an attempt to fleece the state of funds.

-But however controversial, Mr. Caseley Hayford is of the view that mistakes cannot be described as acts of corruption.
+However controversial, Mr. Caseley Hayford is of the view that mistakes cannot be described as acts of corruption.

-He also noted the intent of the Ministry to purchase 275 ambulances, which he suggested may have been ill-thought.

 “There are many items like that in there.
-Some of the more popular ones have been echoed but a situation like that is not corruption.
+Some of the more popular ones have been echoed, but a situation like that is not corruption.
 It is incompetence and a lack of attention to detail, so you do not start off suddenly making noise about someone being more corrupt because they have put a piece of paper together saying they intend to spend money.”

 “Saying you intend to spend money and putting a piece of paper together is not corruption.
-It does start a process that might lead to corruption if we are not careful and we are not vigilant enough but it is definitely not corruption,” he added.
+It does start a process that might lead to corruption if we are not careful, and we are not vigilant enough, but it is definitely not corruption,” he added.

-Mr. Casely-Hayford also cautioned that overblowing such issues in the name of partisanship was ultimately detrimental to Ghana’s development.
+Mr. Casely-Hayford also cautioned that over-blowing such issues is ultimately detrimental to Ghana’s development.

 “I want to make it very clear that if we keep jumping the gun like the way we are doing out of political expediency, which is what we do all the time, especially the two major political parties, this country will never move forward.”